RANCHERS : THE LOCAL CONSERVATIONISTS

 When looking out on what is now Rick’s favorite view, it’s hard to imagine that this land used to be a dump site, full of old structures and trash.
 An original soil test came back very unpromising.
 But after some initial irrigation and tillage, Rick began seeding with a cover crop, a cocktail of plants consisting of peas, oats, barley, turnips, and radishes — the kind with long tap roots that bore deep holes into the soil, allowing water to efficiently percolate.
 Not too long after, it was transformed into a productive hay field.

-Sustainable ranching is found in this valley.
+Sustainable ranching is common practice in this valley.
 No-till seeders are used during planting season.
 Pastures are attentively rotated, and occasionally grazed by other selective foragers like goats.
 Cattle are pregnancy-tested and vaccinated every year after coming down from the high country along the Upper Ruby, where Rick and Neil share some grazing leases with a handful of other ranchers.

 This community treats public lands like they are their own ranches.
 Good stewardship acts — like clearing riparian zones of noxious weeds, which otherwise would be spread down river — are funded and enacted by the ranchers.